 - Please use the web link above to help you plan your stay with us.
 It will show you a calendar which indicates the days that we already have helpers arranged or do not need helpers.
 Feel free to contact us even if the time you are interested in shows "No Vacancy" as sometimes we can accommodate more helpers than are scheduled and sometimes helpers cancel at short notice.

-- I often send email replies that do not seem to get through or are bounced back.
-Please make sure your email address is correct in your profile, your mailbox is not full and check your SPAM box for my reply.
+- Please make sure your email address is correct in your profile, your mailbox is not full and check your SPAM box for my reply.
 Providing a cell phone number I can ring or text you on is helpful.